jsinapov/tufts_service_robots/README.md

-Repository containing packages for the Tufts Service Robotics project
+Repository containing packages for the Tufts Service Robotics project, with rplidar support.

+WARNING: Do not use this branch on a robot without an rplidar, it will not work.

 ## Installation